 The McNay Museum in San Antonio and many others have celebrated this accomplishment with major shows, and so have we!

 We worked closely with our museum partners and the Thiebaud Foundation to license and carefully proof a large number of works from these shows for availability as archival reproductions.
 Many are available for the first time.
 We are proud to present those works below, along with other Thiebaud classics.

 We have also penned an in-depth blog post on Mr. Thiebaud’s life and works.

 Now more than ever, you can support these museums and the Thiebaud Foundation in other ways, including through purchase of these reproductions, a portion of which we are more than happy to give back through royalties.

 MOST POPULAR Wayne Thiebaud

 The artwork has been scanned at the highest resolution possible by the museum and the digital file is sent to us for color optimization.

 We only use the finest paper.
 It’s 100% acid-free cotton fine art paper.

 We only use the highest quality pigmented, non-toxic, environmentally friendly ink with a color permanence rating of at least 200 years.
 In fact our black and white inks are rated at 400 years.

-We are an EPSON partner.
-One of the partners, Mac Holbert, is an EPSON fellow and featured around the world as a master of his craft.
+We are an EPSON beta tester.
+One of the partners, Mac Holbert, is featured around the world as a master of his craft.
 Our large format printers are the best made and we are always upgrading and replacing to ensure we get the finest reproductions possible.